clemsonciti/workshop-palmetto-linux/_episodes/09-batch.md

 ~~~
 #!/bin/bash
 #
-#PBS -N bigmatrix
+#PBS -N random_matrix
 #PBS -l select=1:ncpus=10:mem=10gb:interconnect=1g
-#PBS -l walltime=0:30:00
+#PBS -l walltime=0:20:00
+#PBS -q skystd
-#PBS -o output.txt
+#PBS -o random_matrix.txt
 #PBS -j oe

-cd $HOME
+cd $PBS_O_WORKDIR
-module load matlab/2020a
+module load r/4.0.2-gcc/8.3.1
-matlab -r "bigmatrix"
+Rscript randmatrix.r
 ~~~

 Let's go through the script, line by line.
 The first cryptic line says that it's a script that is executed by the Linux shell.
 The next line is empty, followed by five lines that are the instructions to the scheduler (they start with `#PBS`):

-- `-N` specifiies the name of the job (could be anything, I called it `bigmatrix` for the sake of consistency)
+- `-N` specifiies the name of the job;
-- the first `-l` line is the specification of resources: one node, ten CPUs, ten Gb of RAM, 1g interconnect
+- the first `-l` line is the specification of resources: one node, ten CPUs, ten Gb of RAM, 1g interconnect;
-- the second `-l` line is the amount of walltime (thirty minutes);
+- the second `-l` line is the amount of walltime (twenty minutes);
+- `-q` specifies the name of the queue;
 - `-o` specifies the name of the output file where the Matlab output will be printed;
-- `-j oe` means "join output and error", which is, if any errors happen, they will be written into `output.txt`.
+- `-j oe` means "join output and error", which is, if any errors happen, they will be written into `random_matrix.txt`.

-The rest is the instructions what to do once we get on the compute node that satisfies the request we provided in `-l`: go to the home directory, load the Matlab module, and execute the Matlab script called bigmatrix.m that we have created.
+The rest is the instructions what to do once we get on the compute node that satisfies the request we provided in `-l`: go to the directory from which you have submitted `qsub`, load the R module, and execute the R script called randmatrix.r that we have created.
 Save the PBS script and exit `nano` (`Ctrl`+`O`, `ENTER`, `Ctrl`+`X`).

 A very common question is how much walltime we should ask for.
 It's a tricky question beause there is no way of knowing how much time you will need until you actually try it.
 My rule of thumb is: make a rough guess, and ask for twice as much.
-The `bigmatrix.m` script takes at most 15 minutes (usually it runs under five minutes), so I ask for half an hour.

 Now, let's submit our batch job!

 ~~~
-qsub bigmatrix.sh
+qsub randmatrix.sh
 ~~~
 {: .bash}

-We use the same command `qsub` that we have previously used for an interactive job, but now it's much simpler, because all the hard work went into creating the PBS shell script `bigmatrix.sh` and `qsub` reads all the necessary information from there.
+We use the same command `qsub` that we have previously used for an interactive job, but now it's much simpler, because all the hard work went into creating the PBS shell script `randmatrix.sh` and `qsub` reads all the necessary information from there.
 If the submission was successful, it will give you the job ID, for example:

 ~~~
 632585.pbs02